 Number and Depth of Borings for Soil Investigation

 The entire area of a project site cannot be fully explored for site investigation due to logistical and financial constraints.
-To provide enough information for the design and construction of the foundation of a building or highway, the geotechnical engineering consultants must make good decisions about the location, number, and depth of borings for soil investigation.
+To provide enough information for the design and construction of the foundation of a building or highway, geotechnical engineering consultants must make good decisions about the location, number, and depth of borings for soil investigation.
 The zone of soil that will be affected by the structural loads should be covered by the number and depth of borings.
 There are no fixed guidelines to adhere to.

 More often, the number and depths of borings are governed by experience based on the geological nature of the ground, the importance of the structure, the structural loads, and the availability of equipment.
 The minimum number and depth of borings may be specified by building regulations and regulatory authorities in the local area.